Floe-Project/Floe/docs/src/about/sample-libraries.md

 # Sample Libraries

 Floe uses a custom sample library format.
+It supports lots of features for multisampling and will be extended in the future.
+- Velocity layers
+- Round-robin
+- Crossfade layers
+- Loop points with crossfade
+- Convolution reverb IRs
+- Velocity layer feathering
+- Trigger samples on note-off

 It's an open format consisting of a folder of audio files and a file in the [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) programming language called `floe.lua`.

 Access to the audio files gives you the freedom to use a library's sounds in other software too.